ultimateBroK/aio_games/README.md

 - Controls: Arrow keys to move, ESC for menu

 ### 2. Hangman
-- Multiple word categories: Animals, Crypto, AI, and LLMs
+- Multiple word categories with extensive vocabulary (100+ words each):
+  - Animals: From common pets to exotic wildlife
+  - Crypto: Comprehensive blockchain and cryptocurrency terms
+  - AI: Artificial Intelligence concepts and terminology
+  - LLMs: Large Language Models and NLP terminology
+- Smart word selection system to avoid repetition
+- Detailed hints for educational value
 - Hint system (Ctrl+H to show hints)
 - Animated drawing of the hangman
-- Word tracking to avoid repetition
 - Visual feedback for correct/incorrect guesses
 - Controls: Type letters to guess, ESC for menu